 The Delaware Court of Chancery issued a March 6, 2020 standing order, Standing Order Concerning COVID-19 Precautionary Measures, order (Del.
 Ch.
 Mar.
 6, 2020), implementing procedural precautions, particularly the use of telephonic rather than live hearings, to help prevent coronavirus transmission.
 On March 11, the Delaware Division of Public Health announced the first case of coronavirus infection in the State, and on March 13, the Delaware Supreme Court issued an Order Declaring a Judicial Emergency, order (Del.
 Mar.
 13, 2020) encouraging telephonic proceedings.
-The Supreme Court subsequently ordered closure of the State Courthouses to the public effective March 23, and provided guidance on modification of procedural rules to facilitate Court function and avoid prejudice.
+The Supreme Court subsequently ordered closure of the State Courthouses to the public effective March 23, and ordered an extension of the closure to June 13, 2020.
 In re COVID-19 Precautionary Measures, order (Del.
-Mar.
-16, 2020).
+May 14, 2020).
 The Courts have established a designated webpage — The Delaware Judiciary Response to Coronavirus Disease (COVID-19) — to publish the latest developments.

-NEW: Law360 discusses the decision in Del.
+Law360 discusses the Delaware Court of Chancery’s changes in procedure to continue to handle corporate disputes during the coronavirus pandemic in Del.
 Chancery Is Uniquely Suited For Coronavirus Response.

 Seyfarth Shaw discusses the responses of various Courts, including the Delware Court of Chancery, in COVID-19: Business Courts’ Response to the Crisis.